StarPlayrX/Virtual-Multi-Mouse/README.md

 # Multi-Mouse MM 🐭👾🖲️

-## Take full control over your Trackball, Spinner and other Mice
+## Gain full control over your trackballs, spinners and other mice

 ### For Batocera v35 or later